 The next day we get on the bus back to Mile-end to enjoy it with the sun.
 In addition to numerous cafes and shops is obligatory stop – when you are in the area – the famous Fairmount Bagel Boulangerie, that since 1919 produces tons of sweet and savory bagels every day.
 We fully load and proceed in the direction of Outremont, the residential district.
 Gardens and houses – with cars parked in the driveway – one after another along the elegant and quite streets.
 The next destination is Rue St. Denis shopping area where there are stores, bookstores and shops.
 Before a tour of American Apparel and Urban Oufitters, we enjoy a delicious bio-lunch with a retro touch at Soup & Soup.

 When Giovanni takes part to the panels of colleagues and presents its draft, I take refuge in the park or in the first Starbucks that I encounter to read and enjoy life like the Montrealers.

 Though the Olympic Park in Montreal is not the pride of the inhabitants, it is an interesting tourist destination.
 In fact, not far away there is the Botanical Garden that is home to many types of plants and flowers.
-The Chinese gardens, the Sukiya Japanese Tea Pavillion and Insettarium are worth being seen despite the high cost of the ticket.
+The Chinese gardens, the Sukiya Japanese Tea Pavillion and Insettarium worth a visit despite the high cost of the ticket.
 In no time it seems to make a real foray into Asia.
 Inside you can even find a “pseudo-route” to relive the life and times of the Native.

 Saturday afternoon is cultural mood-on.
 We visit the Musée d’Art Contemporain hosting the visionary works of David Altmejd – investigating the man through biology and the sci-fy universe.
 A highly evocative visual game of breakdown, decomposition and recomposition.
 Meanwhile Priscy gifts me with a pair of Nike to be his invaluable support in these days of work, study and anxiety.
 Downtown is crowded with many art galleries and so we step in some of them, then we take a break for coffee and brownies at TOMMY Cafe + Apéro.